mitotic/graphterm/docs/start.rst

-If you enable the *Webcast* in the top menu, anyone can use the session URL to view the session, without the need for authentication, but will not be able to steal it. *Use this feature with caution to avoid exposing exposing sensitive data.*
+If you enable the *Webcast* in the top menu, anyone can use the session URL to view the session, without the need for authentication, but will not be able to steal it. *Use this feature with caution to avoid exposing sensitive data.*

+.. index:: slides, slideshows

 Slideshows
 ================================================================

-The ``glandslide`` command, which is a slightly modified version of the web-based slide slideshow program `Landslide <https://github.com/adamzap/landslide>`_, can be used to create a slideshow from Markdown (.md) or reStructured Text (.rst) files.
+The ``glandslide`` command, which is a slightly modified version of the web-based slideshow program `Landslide <https://github.com/adamzap/landslide>`_, can be used to create a slideshow from Markdown (.md) or reStructured Text (.rst) files.
 A few sample ``.md`` files are provided in the ``graphterm/bin/landslide`` directory of the distribution.
 To view a slideshow about